learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 What we're doing is splitting a name, like `"ada lovelace"`, into an array at the space, `" "`, returning `["ada", "lovelace"]`.
 With that array we collect each word into a new array after it has been capitalized, returning `["Ada", "Lovelace"]`.
 We then join the elements in that array with a `" "` returning the final capitalized name, `"Ada Lovelace"`.

-Give how complex normalizing a person's name is, we should actually encapsulate that into the `Person` instance.
+Given how complex normalizing a person's name is, we should actually encapsulate that into the `Person` instance.

 ```ruby
 class Person